Singapore may be a little red dot, but here are 50 reasons why you’ve got to visit!

 Whether it’s attending your first drag show, trying your first durian or experiencing free-falling at iFly Singapore, Singapore has many attractions for you to step out of your comfort zone and try something new!

 50) We’re a city that never stops moving

 Fun fact: The land that the Marina Bay area sits on didn’t exist 30 years ago.
 With Singapore’s rapid pace of development, there’ll always be something new to discover when you visit (and re-visit).

 Visiting Singapore: There’s a lot to do — if you know where to look

-While COVID-19 has dampened everyone’s travel plans, Singapore has done a pretty good job in enforcing stringent measures to reduce the spread of the virus.
-The government continually ensures that the country remains a safe place for everyone.
+While COVID-19 has dampened everyone’s travel plans, Singapore has done a pretty good job of enforcing stringent measures to reduce the spread of the virus.

 What are your favourite reasons to visit Singapore?
 Share with us in the comments!